mxyzpt1k/advent-of-code/README.md

 The initial library (aoc.el) was developed while warming up with the puzzles from 2015.

+## Day 5: If You Give A Seed A Fertilizer

+Part 1 wasn't too bad, but figuring out how to slice ranges in part 2 was taking too long.
+Eventually I decided fell back to modified brute force.
+Emacs Lisp just wasn't fast enough to try every possible input, so I skipped through the input data then backtracked to a solution.

 ## Day 4: Scratchcards

 Reading scratch off cards and counting the winners.